 The following are considerations for the design components of the Federal Office Building:

 - Perimeter Security

 - Main Lobby

 - Child Care Center

 Blast-mitigating design of the buildings was performed for each section, loading scenario, and structural type.

-Simultaneously, Hinman completed detailed blast resistant design of the building was performed for each section, loading scenario, and structural type.
-Balancing the requirements of the GSA’s Design Excellence Program, including the cutting-edge sustainable design features, resulted in GreenBlast™ design.
-GreenBlast™ design is the integration of blast resistant design and sustainable concepts—providing protection for both the built and natural environment.
-An example of this innovative approach was used in the operable window design; by modeling the shock-front wave on the building face, Hinman developed a way to control the response and failure of open windows.
+Simultaneously, Hinman completed detailed blast resistant design of the building for each section, loading scenario, and structural type.
+By balancing the requirements of the GSA’s Design Excellence Program, we included innovative sustainable design features, resulting in GreenBlast™ design.
+Specifically, GreenBlast™ design is the integration of blast resistant design and sustainable concepts.
+So, following these guidelines provides protection for the built and natural environment.
+For instance, an example of this innovative approach was used in the operable window design.
+By modeling shock-front wave on the building face, Hinman developed a system to control response and failure of open windows.